Sibyx/django_api_forms/docs/fields.md

 # Fields

-Even if we tried to most of the native Django fields, we had to override some of them to be more fit for RESTful applications.
-Also we introduced new ones, to cover extra functionality like nested requests.
-In this section we will explain our intentions and describe their usage.
+Even if we tried to keep most of the native Django fields, we had to override some of them to be more fit for RESTful applications.
+Also, we introduced new ones, to cover extra functionality like nested requests.
+In this section, we will explain our intentions and describe their usage.

 To sum up: